 About a 40-minute drive from Naha Airport, at Imaiyu Market on Ojima, a driving spot in Southern Okinawa, you can find lines of fresh fish caught near the coast that you can also sample.

-They offer plenty of options for food you can eat on the spot, such as sashimi, seafood bowl, and sushi, as well as vegetables and fruits farmed pesticide-free or with reduced pesticides in Nanjo.
+They offer plenty of options for food you can eat on the spot, such as sashimi, seafood bowl, and sushi, as well as vegetables and fruits farmed pesticide-free or with reduced pesticides in nearby Nanjo City.

 The recommendation at Imaiyu Market is the seafood bowl.
-It is quite a deal with several different seafood, fresh off the boat, laid out over vinegared rice.
-At the tempura shops in the area that draw long lines, the seaweed tempura using mozuku and asa collected locally are recommended.
+It is quite a deal as it includes several different seafoods, fresh off the boat, laid out over vinegared rice.
+The tempura shops in the area also draw long lines, and the seaweed tempura using mozuku and asa collected locally are recommended.
 It has become a popular spot among locals.

 19-9 Ou, Tamagusuku, Nanjo

 3-5-16 Gusuku, Nago, Okinawa

 Nago fisheries Cooperative Association